lightningWhite/SetupDevEnvironment/readme.md

 The `setupVim.sh` script will set everything up for you.
 Simply run `./setupVim.sh` and follow any prompts.
-Elevated privileges are required since additional packages are installed.
+Elevated privileges are required during script execution since some steps require additional packages to be installed.

 This script will copy the .vimrc file to ~/.vimrc, install vim and any dependencies, and install the plugins listed in the .vimrc file.